acm-cui/website-cui2023/submit/workshops.md

 * Optionally, compiling and publishing workshop proceedings
 * Optionally, soliciting and coordinating invited speakers for the workshop

 ### 4b.
-Prepare your extended abstract for publication
+Prepare your proposal for publication

 If your proposal is accepted, you must include [CCS concepts](https://dl.acm.org/ccs "ACM Computing Classification System") and keywords for publication.

-Programme Chairs will send information on how to ready your paper for the publishing process.
-Word users may be required to reimplement their paper, if accepted, into the correct document format for the publishing process, while LaTeX users will have to adjust their <code>documentclass</code>.
+Programme Chairs will send information on how to ready your proposal for the publishing process.
+Word users may be required to reimplement their proposal, if accepted, into the correct document format for the publishing process, while LaTeX users will have to adjust their <code>documentclass</code>.

-At least one author of each accepted workshop proposal must register for the conference and attend the conference in-person, otherwise we cannot guarantee publication of your extended abstract.
-Accepted extended abstracts will be archived in the <a href="http://dl.acm.org/" title="The ACM Digital Library">ACM Digital Library</a>.
+At least one author of each accepted workshop proposal must register for the conference and attend the conference in-person, otherwise we cannot guarantee publication of your proposal.
+Accepted proposal will be archived in the <a href="http://dl.acm.org/" title="The ACM Digital Library">ACM Digital Library</a>.
 All workshop organisers wishing to attend must register for the conference.

-You will receive an email from ACM to assign the rights for your paper, following which you will receive an email from "The ACM Publishing System" (TAPS), which will handle the generation of the final version of your paper.
-Accepted papers will be produced from LaTeX or Word source files into a single column HTML document and a two-column PDF for publication.
+You will receive an email from ACM to assign the rights for your proposal, following which you will receive an email from "The ACM Publishing System" (TAPS), which will handle the generation of the final version of your proposal.
+Accepted proposals will be produced from LaTeX or Word source files into a single column HTML document and a two-column PDF for publication.
 We recommend all authors read ACM's guidance for [TAPS Best Practice](https://www.acm.org/publications/taps/taps-best-practices "The ACM Publishing System (TAPS) Best Practices").

 All ACM publications follow the [Green Open Access route by default](https://www.acm.org/publications/openaccess#green "Details on ACM's Green Open Access policies"), although authors have the opportunity to independently pay a fee for [Gold Open Access](https://www.acm.org/publications/openaccess#oapricing "Details on Gold Open Access pricing for ACM publications").
 The total fee payable depends on the author(s) ACM membership status.

 ### 5. Present your work

 CUI workshops will be held on 19th July 2023 (first day of the conference).
 You will be provided details about the timings of your workshop closer to the time by the Workshops chairs.

 ## Questions?